 You also may want to issue key employees’ phantom stock or have a buy-sell agreement that has not been triggered, but you still need to know the company’s worth.

 Question #7: I received an unsolicited offer for my business.

-If it is a serious offer from a serious buyer, you can have a medium-priced certified valuation done.
+If it is a serious buyer offer, you can have a medium-priced certified valuation done.
 However, be careful.
 You are only talking to one buyer, so they are driving the transaction.
 Have them sign an NDA and show you proof they have the financing in place to close on buying your company.
-After they take those two steps, then you can invest in a middle price ranged certified valuation, which will contain a market approach, similar business comparisons, and cash flow analysis.
+After they take those two steps, then you can invest in a middle-price ranged certified valuation, which will contain a market approach, similar business comparisons, and cash flow analysis.